hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - Destination Lists: create <span style="color: #bb6600;">a unique list of destinations</span> (e.g., domain name or URL) to which you can block or allow access
     - Block Pages: configure the web page users see when an attempt is made to reach a blocked destination
     - File Inspection: scan and inspect files for malicious content hosted on risky domains before those files are downloaded
+  - <span style="color: #bb6600;">intelligent proxy</span>
+    - intercept and proxy requests for URLs, potentially malicious files, and domain names associated with certain uncategorized or "grey" domains
+    - some websites have content that most users want to access while also posing a risk because of the possibility of hosting malware
+    - prevent malicious content downloads from suspicious domains while allowing normal web traffic
+    - config procedure to block traffic
+      - Advanced Settings > '<span style="color: #bb6600;">Enable Intelligence Proxy</span>' = On
+      - <span style="color: #bb6600;">Security Settings</span> > Potential Harmful Domain = On
+  - File Inspection
+    - either the DNS or Web policy
+    - scan files through Cisco Advanced Malware Protection (AMP) and Umbrella's antivirus
+    - DNS Policies > File Analysis = On; Advanced Settings: <span style="color: #bb6600;">Enable Intelligent Proxy</span> = On > File Analysis
+  - SSL Decryption
+    - an important part of the Umbrella Intelligent Proxy
+    - proxy and inspect traffic that's sent over HTTPS
+    - does require the <span style="color: #bb6600;">root certificate</span> installed
+  - SafeSearch: an automated filter of pornography and other offensive content
+  - logging
+    - set <span style="color: #bb6600;">per-policy</span> when you first create a policy
+    - by default, logging = on and log all requests an identity makes to reach destinations
+    - able to change what level of identity activity Umbrella logs
+    - log settings in Policy wizard: 1) Log All Requests; 2) Log Only Security Events; 3) Don't Log Any Requests
+  - Umbrella Multi-Org console
+    - upload, store, and archive traffic activity logs from local Umbrella dashboards to the cloud through <span style="color: #bb6600;">Amazon S3</span>
+    - CSV formatted Umbrella logs are compressed (gzip) and uploaded every ten minutes
+    - able to download from an S3 bucket
+    - logs uploaded to an S3 bucket, then download logs automatically to keep in perpetuity in backup storage
+  - validate traffic routed to Umbrella: browse `http://welcome.umbrella.com/` or `http://welcome.opendns.com/`
   - blocking URLs: URL Reputation from 6 to 10
   - modify a policy used by many devices to block specific addresses: create a <span style="color: #bb6600;">destination list for addresses</span> to be allowed or blocked
   - Block Page and Block Page Bypass features